PostgreSQL

 The PostgreSQL data source allows you to connect to a PostgreSQL database.
 It can be used to access and manipulate data stored in PostgreSQL tables and views.

-As well PostgreSQL with TimescaleDB, PostGIS and pg_duckdb extensions can be used as a data data warehouse, and hugr can be used as data access layer for your data warehouse, providing a unified GraphQL API for your data.
+Additionally, PostgreSQL with TimescaleDB, PostGIS, and pg_duckdb extensions can be used as a data warehouse, and Hugr can serve as a data access layer for your data warehouse, providing a unified GraphQL API for your data.

 Setting up PostgreSQL data source

-To set up a PostgreSQL data source you need to add data source record to the data_sources
+To set up a PostgreSQL data source, you need to add a data source record to the data_sources

 table through the GraphQL API.